vlutton/encore-ui/CONTRIBUTING.md

 ### Commits Follow a Common Format

-We use [the same commit format that the Angular Team follows](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format).
-Any commits that don't follow this format will be rejected.
+Commit messages adhere to the Angular [commit message format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format).
+Any commits that do not follow this format will be rejected.

 ## Testing

 * Run _all_ the tests to assure nothing else was accidentally broken.
+* Meet or exceed a minimum Unit Test coverage of 80%
-* Unit Tested - Minimum coverage requirement - 80% (simple controllers/services may not need to be unit tested, depending on how basic their logic is)
+    * simple controllers/services may not need to be unit tested, depending on their complexity
-* Midways tests also need to be created for any new components
+* Midway tests need to be created for any new component

 [More on testing](./guides/testing.md)